Boosting your visibility and funding by listening to the people you serve

 According to Feedback Labs, “Research and the experiences of the hundreds of nonprofits and funders in our network have shown that listening—and most importantly responding—to feedback from the people you serve is a great way to improve outcomes and promote equity.”
 For example, Outreach Chicago, a member of the Feedback Labs network, recently wrote, “Organizations can make a much larger impact by taking seriously the day-to-day conversations from their clients.
 The answers to ‘how do we make this program better’ often lie not in a grant report but in the voices of the streets.”

 Next, what do we mean when we say foundations want to know if you’re seeking feedback and that it’s increasingly visible?
-We mean that funders are paying deliberate attention to and investing in feedback practices.
+We mean that funders are paying deliberate attention to and investing in listening practices.
 For example, almost 800 philanthropy organizations signed the Council on Foundations’ Call to Action: Philanthropy’s Commitment during COVID-19 pledge, which specifically highlights “listening to our partners and especially to those communities least heard, lifting up their voices and experiences to inform public discourse and our own decision-making so we can act on their feedback.”

 Even before the pandemic, investment in feedback practice was growing.
-For example, Fund for Shared Insight started as a group of 8 funders, including the Ford, Hewlett, Kellogg, and Packard Foundations, who came together in 2014 to make listening and feedback the expected norm in nonprofits and philanthropy.
+For example, Fund for Shared Insight started as a group of 8 funders, including the Ford, Hewlett, Kellogg, and Packard Foundations, who came together in 2014 to make listening the expected norm in nonprofits and philanthropy.
 Shared Insight now includes 10 core funders and more than 100 additional funders and has invested more than $13 million since 2014 to help hundreds of nonprofits adopt high-quality feedback practices.

 What does this mean for your nonprofit?